-a free-spirited blogger who can talk about books, reading & writing tips for kids, and parenting all. day. long.
+a free-spirited blogger who can talk about books, reading & writing tips for tweens, and parenting all. day. long.

 Also, I take the guesswork out of creating authentic enrichment activities inside the home.

 On a deeper level, I want to help you prepare your children for life after high school—in college & beyond—so you can feel content, confident, and proud (rather than anxious, stressed, and discontent).
-My hope is for you to feel at peace with your teen’s new adventures.
-You can feel at ease because you know you’ve given your teens the tools to succeed.
+My hope is for you to feel at peace with your tween’s new adventures.
+You can feel at ease because you know you’ve given your middle schooler the tools to succeed.